 Both programs allow you to live abroad in a foreign country, make a difference by teaching English abroad, and give you time off to travel around see even more.
 Neither program requires you to speak the local language.
 Both programs set you up with at least one fellow teacher, so you're not over there totally on your own (the volunteer program sets you up with a group of 4-20+ other volunteers, while the paid program is at least one other teacher).
 We even have some overlapping locations between both the volunteer and paid programs!

 Available Countries For Teaching English Abroad

-- Humanitarian Programs: Dominican Republic, Haiti, Costa Rica, Nicaragua, Romania, Vanuatu, and Uganda.
+- Humanitarian Programs: Dominican Republic, Costa Rica, Nicaragua, Romania, Vanuatu, and Uganda.

-We currently are basing our paid teaching abroad programs in Asia: China, Taiwan, and Thailand.
+We currently are basing our paid teaching abroad programs in Asia: Taiwan and Thailand.

 Experience + Requirements

 Volunteers are typically 18-25 years old (exceptions are sometimes made for people over 25).
-You must be a native English speaker and have a USA or Canadian passport (or a green card).
+You must be a native English speaker and have a USA or Canadian passport.

 You do not need to know the language, have any university credit or degrees (or even be in school), or have any teaching experience for the volunteer program.
 Basically, volunteering with ILP is a great way to give you experience and build your resume!